 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-Loans and receivables (including cash and other receivables) are measured at amortised cost using the effective interest method less impairment.
+Loans and receivables (including cash and cash equivalents and other receivables) are measured at amortised cost less any impairment.
 The carrying amounts of loans and receivables approximate their fair value due to the relatively short-term maturity of these financial instruments.